Joe's Pizza

 Joe's Pizza, also called Famous Joe's Pizza, is a pizzeria located in Greenwich Village, Manhattan, New York City on Carmine Street near Bleecker Street.
 The restaurant is known for serving a classic New York street-style pizza and has been called a "Greenwich Village institution".
 The pizzeria serves by the slice or as full pies.

 Locations

 In addition to its original location in Greenwich Village, Joe's Pizza has four other locations New York City: in Manhattan at 150 East 14th Street, 1435 Broadway, and 124 Fulton Street, and in Brooklyn at 216 Bedford Avenue.
 Joe's also has multiple locations located elsewhere in the United States: in Ann Arbor, Michigan, at 1107 S University Ave, and in Cambridge, Massachusetts at 3 Brattle Street in Harvard Square.
-In the late 2010s, Joe's expanded internationally when three locations were opened in Shanghai, China, in Jing'an, Xuhui, and Changning.
+In the late 2010s, Joe's expanded internationally when three locations were opened in districts of Shanghai, China: Jing'an, Xuhui, and Changning.